bm2-lab/PerturBase/README.md

 ### Demo Data

 Due to the size exceeding GitHub's limitations, demo data is hosted at [Figshare](https://figshare.com/s/dddc4ddf91d0b100fd6c).
-If you wish to replicate our results, please retain the raw data files.
+To run through our standard preprocess workflow, please execute the following commands in the demo data.
 Specifically,

-For RNA, retain:

-* raw.h5ad

-For ATAC, retain:

-* fragment.tsv.gz
-* fragment.tsv.gz.tbi
-* cbc_perturbation_dict.tsv

-Following the instructions, the "Demo_data" folder would look like:
+For RNA-seq and ATAC-seq, please organise the files as:

 ```bash
 Demo_data